CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 (**Note for ourselves** Comparisons of sessions should be clean.
 Again, we need to consider the implementation since it seems there is a lot of unnecessary intertwining of classes.
 We should also encapsulate the return of times in the session so we do not need to get the list of slots and do operations or something.)

 ## SOLID Design Principles

+### Single-responsibility principle

+The workers package exemplifies the use of the Single-responsibility principle in our program.
+Many of our entity classes are comprised of a collection of other entity classes (i.e. a `Section` is a collection of `Timeslot` classes).
+We wanted to avoid having an entity class be responsible for both representing itself and for constructing itself from other entities, as this would violate the SRP.
+To solve this problem we created classes that have the sole responsibility of creating these entities.
+For example, instead of creating a `Course` object by instantiating a course with a collection of `Section` classes, the `CourseCreator` class bears this responsibility.

+### open-closed principle

+### Liskov substitution principle

+### interface segregation principle

+### dependency inversion principle

 ## Packaging Strategies